Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: Abstract

 \section{Abstract}

-Kondo-necklace model can describe the magnetic low-energy limit of strongly correlated heavy fermion materials.
-There exists multiple energy scales in this model, each of which indicates a phase.
-Here, we study quantum phase transitions between these different phases, and show the effect of anisotropies in terms of quantum information properties and the vanishing of energy gap.
-We employ the perturbative unitary transformations to calculate the energy gap and spin-spin correlations for the model in spatial dimensions $d=1$, $2$, and $3$ as well as for the spin ladders.
-In particular, we show that the method, although being perturbative, can detect the phase transition point by imposing the spontanous symmetry breaking, in good agreement with numerical and Green's function methods .
-We also use concurrence, a bipartite entanglement measure, to probe the criticality of the model.
-This is based on finding points or regions in which the derivative of concurrence shows non-analyticity.
-This concurrence is also able to detect critical points in indicative of that the quantum correlations in this model are basically bipartite.
-Moreover, we discuss the crossover from the $1$- to $2$-dimensional model via the ladder structures.
+The Kondo-necklace model can describe magnetic low-energy limit of strongly correlated heavy fermion materials.
+There exist multiple energy scales in this model corresponding to each phase of the system.
+Here, we study quantum phase transition between the Kondo-singlet phase and the antiferromagnetic long-range ordered phase, and show the effect of anisotropies in terms of quantum information properties and vanishing energy gap.
+We employ the ``perturbative continuous unitary transformations" approach to calculate the energy gap and spin-spin correlations for the model in the thermodynamic limit of one, two, and three spatial dimensions as well as for spin ladders.
+In particular, we show that the method, although being perturbative, can predict the expected quantum critical point, where the gap of low-energy spectrum vanishes, which is in good agreement with results of other numerical and Green's function analyses.
+In addition, we employ concurrence, a bipartite entanglement measure, to study the criticality of the model.
+Absence of singularities in the derivative of concurrence in two and three dimensions in the Kondo-necklace model shows that this model features multipartite entanglement.
+We also discuss crossover from the one-dimensional to the two-dimensional model via the ladder structure.